senacor/cloud-native-training/04_service-mesh/README.md

 ```

+On AWS you will have to edit the jaeger service and set it to type LoadBalancer instead.
+The LoadBalancer takes some seconds until started.
+You can find the URL of Jaeger in the service configuration.
+Note that Jaeger is exposed on port 16686, not 80.

 Now open Jaeger at that URL.

 Invoke the sock-shop frontend.
 You should see traces.
 If not, make sure you got the requirements of ISTIO right and update your deployments and services.